HariSekhon/Knowledge-Base/sql.md

 - `DISTINCT` - deduplicates records in a `SELECT` query

+#### Aggregate Functions

+Functions that summarize a column from rows data into a single value, usually using common mathematical functions like:

+- `COUNT`
+- `SUM`
+- `MIN`
+- `MAX`
+- `AVG` - average

+Often used with a `GROUP BY` clause to get the aggregates for each of a category defined by the `GROUP BY` clause.

 ### JOINs

 Returns a data set by merging the rows of two tables on given fields which are expected to have matching values